EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 }
 ```

 Consider the above example an extension from its [original form-factor](03-data-containers-and-repetitions-1.md#lists) from the `list` introduction.
-We gain per-value definition though `key: value` pairs by trading off positional significance, which consequently costing more computational space to contain such data.
+We gain per-value definition though `key: value` pairs by trading off positional significance, consequently costing more computational space to contain such data.
 What we gain, like with a literal dictionary, is the direct access of definitions (the value) by looking up their keys:

 ```python
 >>> from norse_dict import row1, row2